 - Anyone to whom we are required or authorised to disclose the information to by law, including child protection laws.

 The School will not send personal information about an individual outside Australia without:

 - Obtaining the consent of the individual (in some cases this consent will be implied); or

-- Otherwise complying with the National Privacy Principles.
+- Otherwise complying with the Australian Privacy Principles.

 In referring to ‘sensitive information’, the School means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, sexual preferences or criminal record, that is also personal information; and health information about an individual.
 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless you agree otherwise, or the use or disclosure of the sensitive information is allowed by law.